Skip to Content

 Standardizing on NX CAM saves time, lowers costs and improves quality

-AWM Mold Tech AG is part of the Injection Molding Technology Division of the Adval Tech Group.
-Adval takes its name from “added value,” and has the corporate slogan,“We create added value for our customers.”
+Added value as a corporate philosophy AWM Mold Tech AG (AWM Mold Tech) is part of the Injection Molding Technology Division of the Adval Tech Group.
+Adval takes its name from “added value,” and has the corporate slogan, “We create added value for our customers.”
 AWM Mold Tech and its sister companies, Foboha (injection molds) and Teuscher (medical applications), cover the complete added-value chain in plastics injection molding – from the development of components to mold-flow studies, prototype construction, manufacturing of high-capacity injection molds and even the delivery of turnkey production facilities.

 AWM Mold Tech, which has 250 employees, specializes in the development and manufacturing of multi-component parts.
 These are parts that combine different types of plastics.
 In addition, AWM is the world-leading manufacturer of tools for the production of optical storage media including audio CDs, HD-DVDs and Blu-Ray discs as well as the corresponding packaging.
 Machines that produce high volumes of CD packaging operate 360 days a year, with a daily schedule organized in four shifts around the clock.